9-11 - What do we remember?

 Some of these comments may apply only to the Frazers, but we know from other sources that American and British boys and girls were taught to read and write and ride and to be self-reliant.

-The dream of a United States of America survived, and became reality twelve years later in 1789.
+The dream of a United States of America survived, and would become reality twelve years later in 1789.

-Wherever you are, take pride that men and women have lived by their ideals.
-Remember the men and women who slowly but tirelessly worked to overcome injustice and establish fair play for every person.
-Honour their principled determination to create a constitutional government, protecting free men and women.
-Join them in living lives of courage, freedom, fair play and teamwork.
+Take pride in Brits and Americans who lived by chivalry and courage.
+Remember the Brits and Americans who slowly but tirelessly worked to over evil and to establish fair play for every person.
+Honour their principled determination to create a limited representative government that will protect free men and women.
+Join them in living lives of courage, chivalry, and teamwork.